bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 Most people lead towards (2), but the actual answer is (1) because the combination of two things (a bank teller *and* is a feminist) is a smaller subset and is thus less likely[^conjunctionenglish].

 [^conjunctionenglish]: this may be partly due to English being sloppier than math.
-In choices like the Linda problem, there may be an implied "and is *not* a feminist" in option (1) in common usage but is not strictly present.
+In choices like the Linda problem, there may be an implied "and is *not* a feminist" in option (1) in common usage but is not strictly present[@Blais:2014aa].

 There are a few points to be made about the approach we've been using so far, which become important in later examples.